 - Juice of ½ a lemon

-- Throw the apple and ginger slices, the kale, the the lemon juice and the Matcha tea into a high-powered blender (I use the Vitamix) and blend on high until the kale leaves are well liquified.
+- Throw the apple and ginger slices, the kale, the lemon juice, and the Matcha tea into a high-powered blender (I use the Vitamix) and blend on high until the kale leaves are well liquified.

 - Pour into your glass and pour some nutmeg